 The best place to mount a tablet is the wall or under the kitchen cabinet.
 Today, we are taking about mounting the tablet under the kitchen cabinet.

 The Arkon Heavy-Duty Aluminum Wall or Flat Surface Tablet Mount is a solid metal mount with an expandable tablet cradle.
 This cradle is spring-loaded with two sets of four arms which expands large enough to hold tablet as small as an Apple Air to the larger Apple iPad Pro.
 The metal mount has a series of pre-drilled holes for mounting to the bottom of a kitchen cabinet.
 The cradle features adjustment points at the halfway point and the cradle and the ability to swivel the tablet into any orientation.
 Mounting screws are included.
+That’s the mount included in the photo that accompanies this article.

 A company called CTA Digital markets their 2-in-1 Kitchen Tablet Mount and Stand specifically for kitchen use.
 This is an interesting mount in that it includes the ability to mount under a cabinet or freestanding on the counter.
 The included cradle opens from 6 to 8.5 inches wide so be sure your tablet will fit within these dimensions.
 The mounting kit includes a bracket that attaches under the counter.
 The mount slips into the bracket and can be removed when not in use or to place as a tabletop stand.
 The mount can swing upwards when not in use so when mounting, be sure that you leave ample room to do that.